New Zealand mosque gunman Brenton Tarrant opts not to speak in his defense before sentencing

 Tarrant, who has been representing himself, has displayed little emotion throughout the proceedings as he has heard traumatic personal accounts from those affected by his actions.

-Asked by Judge Mander on Wednesday if he wanted to say anything in his defense, Tarrant replied: “No.” But a court-appointed lawyer, Philip Hall, said he would submit a brief statement Thursday on Tarrant’s behalf.
+Asked by Judge Mander on Wednesday if he wanted to say anything in his defense, Tarrant replied: “No.” But a court-appointed standby lawyer, Philip Hall, indicated he would make a brief statement Thursday on Tarrant’s behalf.

 Authorities have been eager to prevent the gunman, who had posted a racist manifesto online, from using the court as a platform to extol extremist views.

+Tony Green, a worshiper at Al Noor Mosque who has attended every day of the hearing, said he was not sure how to interpret Tarrant’s decision.

+“There is no way of reaching into his head,” Green said in an interview.
+“Either he has nothing to say out of remorse — and that presumes humanity for which we see no sign — or he believes it’s his last attempt to control the narrative, because he will not give society the one thing it wants: the answer to ‘Why?’”

-Earlier on Wednesday, John Milne spoke of his son, Sayyad, who was murdered when Tarrant, armed with semiautomatic weapons, burst into the Linwood Islamic Center.
+Earlier on Wednesday, John Milne recalled the life of his son, Sayyad, who was killed when Tarrant, armed with semiautomatic weapons, burst into the Linwood Islamic Center.

 “I’ve forgiven you, Brenton, even though you murdered my 14-year-old son,” he said.